 The Bottom Line – Does Zipfizz Work?

-So, am I giving Zipfizz the green light?
+So, will Zipfizz give you that extra kick?
 Well, we like the low price and the longevity of the company, but the lack of research backing the claims leaves us concerned.
 We’re also hesitant about this one because of customer complaints about the taste and artificial sweeteners.

 For those who want to trim down and lose those extra pounds, we suggest going with a supplement supported by clinical studies, doesn’t contain artificial sweeteners and is backed by positive customer reviews.

 Among the best products we’ve seen in 2016 is one called Leptigen.
 This supplement contains four clinically-tested ingredients that have been shown to help ignite metabolism and enhance fat loss.
 We haven’t seen any talk of harmful side effects and user feedback shows people are seeing excellent results.